-Development and characterisation of an advanced beam-alignment tool with digital readout (BSc or MSc thesis)
+Development and characterisation of an advanced beam-alignment tool with digital readout (BSc or MSc thesis in Physics)

 Job Offer from June 21, 2019